Tetrabenazine: Medical uses

 Tetrabenazine has been used as an antipsychotic in the treatment of schizophrenia, both in the past and in modern times.

-Side effects
+Adverse effects

-The most common adverse reactions, which have occurred in at least 10% of subjects in studies and at least 5% greater than in subjects who received placebo, have been: sedation or somnolence, fatigue, insomnia, depression, suicidal thoughts, akathisia, anxiety and nausea.
+The most common adverse effects, which have occurred in at least 10% of subjects in studies and at least 5% greater than in subjects who received placebo, have been: sedation or somnolence, fatigue, insomnia, depression, suicidal thoughts, akathisia, anxiety, and nausea.
+It has also been reported to produce apathy.

-Warnings
+Black box warning

 There is a boxed warning associated with the use of tetrabenazine: